 This general purpose endowment was launched in 1997 with income from sales and licensing of products made using illustrations from the Libraries colorful collections.

-The Smithsonian Libraries’ Endowment for Wildlife Conservation was created by the Libraries in 2007 from the proceeds of a fundraising dinner at the National Zoological Park (NZP).
+The Smithsonian Libraries’ Endowment for Wildlife Conservation was formed in 2007 from the proceeds of a fundraising dinner at the National Zoological Park (NZP).
 The dinner, which was called “An Escape to the Wild Side”, was hosted by Animal Planet television host, Jeff Corwin.

 The Libraries created its first endowment in 1992 with the proceeds of a sale of duplicate rare books.
 Income from the Special Collections Endowment is used to purchase rare books.